emitstop/ZedGrid/README.md

 ZedGrid
 =======

-A simple, flexible, fluid grid with gutters that *make sense*.
+A simple, fluid grid with flexible gutters.